cwiz/mobile-autonomous-robot-with-lego-mindstorm-nvidia-jetson/README.md

-# Mobile Autonomous Robot with LEGO Mindstorm and NVIDIA Jetson Nano on ROS Pplatform
+# Mobile Autonomous Robot with LEGO Mindstorm and NVIDIA Jetson Nano on ROS

 ## Project Description